KevinFocke/noisy_stocks_data_orchestrator/README.md

 ## General information

 My original intention was to create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
-Instead the project turned out into a local architecture with decoupled services & materialized outputs.
-It made more sense that way for this particular project.
+Upon closer reflection, running in the cloud would not improve the rainfall calculations and instead add unneeded complexity.
+The project thus uses a local architecture with decoupled services & materialized outputs.
 The services are:

-* Analysis service (Custom Python 3 using Pandas DataFrames & Prefect 2.0)
+* Analysis service (Custom Python 3 using Pandas DataFrames & Prefect 2.0, export to pickle)
-* Correlation ingestion service (Imports correlations + metadata into custom website database)
+* Correlation ingestion service (Imports correlations + metadata from pickle, exports into custom website database)
 * Publishing service (Export website database content to markdown)
 * Static Site Generation service (Hugo)